If you’re looking to instantly boost your home gym game, investing in a stair climber machine is one of the quickest ways to do just that.

-Overall, if you’re looking for the best home stair climber machine around, the SM3 is it.
+Overall, if you’re looking for one of the best home revolving stair climber machines around, the SM3 is it.
 And with a sales price under $4000, it’s priced to move.

-Yup, StairMaster takes the top 2 spots on this list- hey, I told ya, they’re still the number one name in the stair climbing game.
+Yup, another StairMaster landed a top spot on this list- hey, I told ya, they’re still the number one name in the stair climbing game.

 The FreeClimber is a little more compact than the SM3, taking up a footprint of only 43″ x 27″ (L x W), making it a good option for smaller workout areas.

 This machine comes with StairMaster’s patented pedal technology that keeps the pedals level and smooth acting with each step.

 And being a stepper with independent pedals, you can choose your step height anywhere between 1 – 14″.

 The power coated steel frame can hold users weighing up to 350 lb, allowing the FreeClimber to accommodate most folks safely.

 Additional features include 10 built-in workout programs, telemetry heart rate monitoring, bluetooth, and USB charging.

 It also comes with a really high max step rate of 174 steps/min.